 “But what he said next was more unsettling.
 ‘Bring in this stranger with kindness,’ he said, gesturing to the strange, silent girl.
 ‘Her name is Cassandra, and she’s the best of all the treasures I bring back from Troy.’
 The anger that flickered in Queen Clytemnestra’s eyes as he said this was brief but unmistakable.
 And truly, he should not have disrespected his queen that way — certainly not there before all the people.
 Misgivings already gripped my heart as I watched King Agamemnon pass into the palace without even deigning to embrace his wife after more than a decade away.
 I had heard the rumors of a violent quarrel between him and his queen before the sacrifice of their daughter Iphigenia, but I had hoped that more than a decade apart would have cooled their anger.
 It seemed this was not the case.
 I had a premonition of evil, which I could only hope would prove false.

-“For her part, Queen Clytemnestra regained her composure almost instantly.
+“For her part, Queen Clytemnestra regained her composure almost instantaneously.
 She treated her husband’s mistress with graceful condescension.
 ‘Come, get yourself inside,’ she said.
 ‘Don’t spend too many tears lamenting your fate.
 It’s plain as day that you are of royal blood yourself, but then, many high-born women have been forced to suffer the yoke of slavery.
 If you accept your fate, we won’t make it any harder on you than necessary.’
 Yet the girl just sat there, silent, while the queen got visibly annoyed.
 ‘Maybe she only speaks some strange barbarian language,’ she said.

 “I silently prayed that the girl would cooperate; I knew how imperiously cruel my queen could be when she felt herself to have been snubbed in some way.
 Queen Clytemnestra tried again, only now the honey was gone from her voice: ‘I don’t have time for this!
 I must prepare the homecoming feast!
 Do you understand me?
 Are you feeble-minded?
 Wave your hand if you won’t speak!’
 But the girl just sat there, looking like a wild animal in a cage at a fair.
 Finally, Queen Clytemnestra humphed and went into the palace alone.

-“I confess that the sight of the girl, still sitting there alone in the chariot while the people gawked and shouted at her, broke my heart.
+“I confess that the sight of the girl, still sitting there in the chariot while the people gawked and shouted at her, broke my heart.
 I walked up to her.
 ‘Come, poor thing,’ I said as soothingly as I could, ‘and leave the cart.
 Come peacefully.
 There’s no other choice.’

 “But she wasn’t soothed at all by my words.
 On the contrary: she started wailing, a keening, piercing sound that unnerved me to the core.
 Although her barbarian accent was strange, I realized that I could understand her.
 She was calling to the god Apollo.
 ‘Apollo!
 Apollo!
 You destroyed me once, now you destroy me a second time!
 Where have you brought me?’